kmandalas/android-vci-vp/README.md

 🌐 Watch the SD-JWT interop test demo with the EU Reference Verifier on [YouTube](https://youtu.be/W2Ma6QF-G-Y).

+📱 Watch a screen recording that walks through the entire mDoc flow on [YouTube](https://youtu.be/GxNaKnhyoj4).

 📴 Watch mDoc close-proximity (QR + BLE offline) demo  demo on [YouTube](https://youtu.be/TRmPL65S8p4).

 ---